 - Adapt workflows to unique B2B/B2C requirements

-This makes Adobe Commerce ideal for businesses with complex needs or niche functionality that off-the-shelf platforms can’t handle.
+This makes Magento ideal for businesses with complex needs or niche functionality that off-the-shelf platforms can’t handle.

-Salesforce Commerce Cloud supports customization, but within a controlled, structured environment.
+Salesforce Commerce Cloud, on the other hand, supports customization, but within a controlled, structured environment.
 The platform uses proprietary development frameworks like SFRA (Storefront Reference Architecture) and ISML scripting to extend functionality.

 While customization is possible, it’s often constrained by the platform’s SaaS nature: